Are you interested in learning how to price your coaching package so you’ll get the most value for yourself and your clients?

 I talk about this a lot more in my Package & Profit training.

 It’s an on-demand course that includes a four-part video series, a workbook, and sales scripts.

 In the training I walk you through the mind of a high ticket buyer, and talk you through even more ways of pricing and selling your coaching package.

 It will walk you through getting really clear on the transformation so you can create your high ticket offering.

 I definitely recommend you check that out if you’re still having a little bit of trouble packaging what you offer.

-3) Price Your Coaching Package Based on its Value
+3) Pricing Strategy: Price Your Coaching Package Based on its Value

 The final thing to look at when you’re pricing your coaching program is to establish its value.